How to Know if Embryo Transfer has Worked?

 Fertility Treatment in Iran

-Whether the cause of your infertility is known or not, Iranian fertility specialists can help you have children of your own quickly.
+Whether the cause of your infertility is known or not, Iranian fertility specialists can help you have children quickly.
 In Iran, various assisted reproductive technologies such as IVF, IUI, ICSI, donor sperm/egg, and surrogacy are practiced in standard hospitals and by the hands of proficient, knowledgeable doctors, so you can be assured that your treatment will be 90% successful.
-Finally and most importantly, the cost of fertility treatments in Iran ranges between 1.000 to 3.000 USD which is incomparable to other countries, especially the Western ones.
+Finally and most importantly, the cost of fertility treatments in Iran ranges between 1.000 to 3.000 USD, which is incomparable to other countries, especially the Western ones.

 FAQs About Positive Signs after Embryo Transfer